zerocracy/judges-action/README.md

 Once the file is added, GitHub will start running this job every ten minutes, collecting information about most important activities of your programmers.
-The plugin will give them awards for good things they do (like fixing bugs) and will punish them by deducting points for bad things (like delays in reviewing pull requests).
+The plugin will give them awards for good things they do (like fixing bugs) and will also punish them (by deducting points) for bad things (like stale pull requests).

 The plugin will also generate a summary `foo.html` file, which will be automatically deployed to the `gh-pages` branch.
+You can configure your GitHub repository to render the branch as a static website.
+Thus, the summary page will be updated every ten minutes and you will see who is the best performer in your team.

+## Configuration

-The following options are expected:
+The following options are expected by the `zerocracy/judges-action` plugin:

 * `options` is a list of `k=v` pairs, which are explained below.
 * `factbase` is the path of the [Factbase][factbase] file